yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 This stage is a fixed-point iteration across atoms.
-Each iteration estimates a joint offset update for the active atoms, refits those atoms with neighbor contributions removed, then uses percentile parameter movement to decide whether the active set has converged.
+Each iteration estimates a joint offset update for the active atoms, refits those atoms with neighbor contributions removed, then uses percentile normalized parameter movement to decide whether the active set has converged.

 ## Inputs and State